 We drove our rental car to 8 different locations around Costa Rica, and finding parking was never an issue.

 All our hostels, hotels and Airbnbs were equipped with parking spots.
-And the couple times we had to pay a parking fee at National Parks, it was cheap (between $2 – $4 USD for all-day parking).
+And the couple of times we had to pay a parking fee at National Parks, it was cheap (between $2 – $4 USD for all-day parking).

 On our first visit to Costa Rica we took only public transportation and shuttles.
 Well, one of the shuttle rides was a pretty awful experience.